lad-sapienza/BraDypUS/bdus-docs/setup/other-data-tables.md

+---
-# Creating other data tables
+title: Creating other data tables
+---

 In the same manner, we will create otherdata tables, following the [main schema](/design/).